 You could play in teams and play several rounds and then total up each teams score at the end to get the grand winner.

 In advance make some picture bingo cards in the shape of an egg.
 Do this by cutting out a large egg shaped piece of paper and on each card put some stickers or you could draw pictures if you wish.
 Make each card slightly different - you don't want everyone to win at the same time!

 In a bag have a duplicate of each of the stickers/pictures mounted on small individual pieces of card.
 Sit the kids in a circle and give each of them a bingo card and some tiddlywinks.
 You then pull out the stickers from the bag, one at a time.
 If someone can match that sticker on their card, then they get to cover it up with a tiddlywink.
 First person to cover all their pictures is the winner.

 Equipment : Paper, marker pens

-This is good Easter party game if you have a large crowd of kids.
-At the beginning of the party, get all the kids to color in some large eggs - FREE Easter Egg Pictures to Color.
+This is a good Easter party game if you have a large crowd of kids.
+At the beginning of the event, get all the kids to color in some large eggs.

-Cut each egg in half but in a zig zag fashion so each egg is cut differently.
+Cut each one in half but in a zig-zag fashion so each one is cut differently.
 Give each child an egg half and get them to see if they can find their other half.
 This is one of those Easter party games that is great for getting the kids to know each other.